tejaskamtam/notes/ucla/Y4/Y4Q1/CS 118/notes/07 - Routing.md

 ![[Pasted image 20241022153223.png]]

+## ARP
+- sends signal on connected mac terminal to lan, router picks up and propagates back its mac addr, now client knows which router to send to the next hop
+ARP, or Address Resolution Protocol, is a network protocol used to map an Internet Protocol (IP) address to a physical machine address that is recognized in the local network.
+This is particularly important in IPv4 networks, where devices communicate using IP addresses, but the actual data transmission occurs over the physical network using MAC (Media Access Control) addresses.

+### How ARP Works:

+1. **ARP Request**: When a device wants to communicate with another device on the same local network, it needs to know the MAC address corresponding to the target device's IP address.
+If the sender does not have this information in its ARP cache (a table that stores IP-to-MAC address mappings), it broadcasts an ARP request packet to all devices on the local network.
+This packet contains the sender's IP and MAC addresses, as well as the target IP address for which it is seeking the MAC address.

+2. **ARP Reply**: All devices on the local network receive the ARP request, but only the device with the matching IP address will respond.
+This device sends back an ARP reply, which includes its MAC address.
+The reply is sent directly to the sender's MAC address.

+3. **Updating ARP Cache**: Upon receiving the ARP reply, the sender updates its ARP cache with the new IP-to-MAC address mapping, allowing for faster communication in future interactions without needing to broadcast another ARP request.

+### ARP Cache:

+The ARP cache is a temporary storage area where the mappings of IP addresses to MAC addresses are kept.
+Entries in the ARP cache can expire after a certain period, requiring the device to send a new ARP request if it needs to communicate with that IP address again.

+### Types of ARP:

+1. **Proxy ARP**: This allows a router to respond to ARP requests on behalf of another device that is on a different network.
+This can help devices communicate across different subnets.

+2. **Gratuitous ARP**: This is a type of ARP request sent by a device to announce its IP address to the network.
+It can be used to update other devices' ARP caches or to detect IP address conflicts.

+### Security Considerations:

+ARP is inherently insecure because it does not include any authentication mechanisms.
+This makes it susceptible to attacks such as ARP spoofing, where a malicious actor sends false ARP messages to associate their MAC address with the IP address of another device, potentially allowing them to intercept or manipulate network traffic.

+### Conclusion:

+ARP is a fundamental protocol in networking that enables devices to discover each other's MAC addresses based on their IP addresses, facilitating communication within local networks.
+Understanding ARP is crucial for network configuration, troubleshooting, and security.

 ## Bandwidth Incompatibility (Path MTU)
 - sps packet is larger than the data link bandwidth ![[Pasted image 20241022153650.png]]
 - og IP said to fragment and reassaablle but was too expensive